meta-ultra/antd-plus/README.md

 ## 🌵 Caveats

-- Since `linaria` is a compile time CSS-in-JS library, which is not allowed for dynamic class name, even though we can access the `prefixCls` set at ancestor `ConfigProvider` via `ConfigProvider.ConfigContext._currentValue.getPrefixCls()` or `ConfigProvider.ConfigContext._currentValue2.getPrefixCls()`.
-It's not possible to implement the feature as follows, and we have to assume the `prefixCls` is `antd` constantly. **PLEASE DO NOT SET THE `prefixCls` TO OTHER VALUE FOR ANY `ConfigProvider`.**
+- Since `linaria` is a compile time CSS-in-JS library, which is not allowed for dynamic class name, while that is supported by runtime CSS-in-JS library such as antd-styles shown below:

   ```js
   const useStyles = createStyles(({css, prefixCls}) => ({